Think about an easy answer, a simpler way, to manage your IT environment

 The Enterprise Linux Server can do that, through IBM’s advanced virtualization technology, automation features and highly-scalable server capacities.

 - Scalability to grow horizontally and vertically

 The Enterprise Linux Server virtualization software has the ability to virtualize and share all system resources - processors, communication, memory, storage, I/O and cryptographic features – thus providing advanced resource utilization and enabling flexible and dynamic resource allocation with a single point of control.
-The Single System Image feature, available with the latest software version, allows a cluster to be managed as one system.
+The Single System Image feature allows a cluster to be managed as one system and Live Guest Relocation.

 Together with the advanced data-in-memory techniques, nearly 100 percent utilization of the system resources nearly 100 percent of the time can be achieved.
 This is in stark contrast to solutions that offer limited single-system scalability.

 Combining both into the Enterprise Linux Server, the virtualization software and the server technologies, allows for massive and effective consolidation scenarios.

 The Enterprise Linux Server is based on the IBM System z server technology, which is considered by many industry experts to be the most available and secure server in the marketplace.
 The Enterprise Linux Server is designed to avoid or recover from failures for extremely high levels of business availability, even as a single server instance.
 In addition, the virtualization software allows for nondisruptive Live Guest Relocation, avoiding planned software and server outages.

 Availability in an Enterprise Linux Server goes far beyond the server hardware.
 The availability design point focuses as well on the applications, which results in an integrated environment where hardware, firmware, virtualization software, Linux and middleware work in concert to provide application and data availability and security.